axelpavageau/changelogs/README.md

 # adding a feature

-* this is a new feature
+* this is a new feature.
+Or is it ?
 * ooooh shiny !
 * gotta catch em all